 Asian text options Specify options for formatting Chinese, Japanese, and Korean (CJK) characters (also known as double-byte characters).
-(See Adding text to menus.)
+(See "Adding text to menus" on page 78.)

 Subtitle track and language Lists the available subtitle tracks or lets you specify that a new track be created for the subtitles.
 Also lets you designate the language of the subtitles.